 - Keep your customers informed throughout the process.
 Try to prioritise key customers where possible, the aim is to minimise loss of revenue and maintain as much function as possible.

-Ideal Response are a CHAS accredited company providing service to industries in London and the South East.
+Ideal Response are a CHAS accredited company providing service to a range of different industries.
 We have many years of experience and a well-deserved reputation within the flood damage repair and restoration industry.
 We are happy to assist and advise further.
-We aim to safely return businesses to ‘fully operational’ in the quickest possible time frame.
+We aim to safely return businesses to “fully operational” in the quickest possible time frame.